rudiniemeijer/softwarecircus/README.md

 # softwarecircus
+## Preparations before the workshop
+* Install the USB driver on your laptop (see "Install driver")
+* Download the IDE (see "Integrated development environment")

 ## About
 The files in this repository are part of the workshop *Build your own Internet of Things appliance*, on *Software Circus 2017 Cloudbusting*.
 Attendees of the workshop create their own real-life IoT appliance using a microcontroller called NodeMCU and some clever software that connects to the internet.